-Personal mail is defined as any mail that is not related to TMC or your position at TMC, such as utility bills, credit card and bank accounts, periodicals not related to your position at TMC.
+Personal mail is defined as any mail that is not related to TMU or your position at TMU, such as utility bills, credit card and bank accounts, periodicals not related to your position at TMU.
 All faculty and staff are required to receive their personal mail at home or at another permanent address.
 Occasional correspondence from friends and/or colleagues is acceptable.
-Your TMC address should never be given as your permanent address unless you live on campus.
-Packages received by TMC which appear to be of a personal nature will not be delivered to you.
+Your TMU address should never be given as your permanent address unless you live on campus.
+Packages received by TMU which appear to be of a personal nature will not be delivered to you.
 You will receive a call and will need to come and pick the package up from the Campus Mail Center.

 To reduce sorting time, please provide all mailings in ascending box number order.
 If every student on-campus is receiving the same information, names and box numbers are not necessary.
 Full sheet mailings should be tri-folded for efficient stuffing of mailboxes.
 Please give two days notice in order to guarantee timely delivery of a mass mailing.